 Many parents swaddle or wrap up their baby to sleep, but it’s not necessary.
 Too many blankets and wrapping your baby too tightly increases their risk of SIDS.
 Instead, opt for minimal bedding in their crib, and consider using a lightweight sleep sack to keep them comfortable.
 Never use hot water bottles or electric blankets in your baby’s crib.

 When the outside temperature is warm, your baby doesn’t need to wear as much clothing.
 Consider using a fan in their room to circulate the air, but don’t point it directly at the baby.
 Studies also show that using a fan in your baby’s room can reduce the risk of SIDS.

 If it's safe to do so, you can keep the window or door of your baby’s room open to let in some fresh air and keep them cool.

 In Cooler Months

 When the weather cools down, use light, breathable blankets that only come up to your baby’s chest, or a light sleep sack.
-If you fold the blanket in half, that can count as two blankets.
 Make sure that their head is uncovered to reduce the risk of SIDS.